nestornag/magnet2direct/README.md

 npm install -g vercel
 vercel login
 vercel --prod
+# Add your custom domain in Vercel dashboard
 ```

+> **💡 Domain Choice:** The `seedr.eu.org` domain perfectly represents what this tool does - it's all about making Seedr easier to use!
+Plus, it's short, memorable, and professional. 🎯

 ## 🎮 How to Use (For Dummies and Smart People Alike)